alelievr/Modern-Rendering-Introduction/Bindless.md

 }
 ```

 This shader has 2 external resources that need to be bound: `albedoTexture` and `linearRepeatSampler`.
-We can easily imagine that the albedo texture will be changing between draw calls if the object material has a different texture set up.
+We can easily imagine that the albedo texture will change between draw calls if the object's material has a different texture setup.

-In this example, the [register](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-variable-register) keyword is used to specify the exact location of the resource, this is necessary because the amount of resources you can bind to a single shader is limited (most of graphics APIs have a limit of 32 textures and 16 samplers).
-This location is composed of 3 components: a letter (here 't' for texture or 's' for sampler), a number following this letter which is the index of the slot used by the resource and finally a space index which allows several resources to use the same slot without overlapping if they use a different space.
+In this example, the [register](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-variable-register) keyword is used to specify the exact location of the resource.
+This is necessary because the number of resources you can bind to a single shader is limited (most graphics APIs have a limit of 32 textures and 16 samplers).
+This location is composed of three components: a letter (here 't' for texture or 's' for sampler), a number following this letter, which is the index of the slot used by the resource, and finally a space index.
+The space index allows several resources to use the same slot without overlapping if they are in different spaces.

 These slots and space indices are directly provided to the graphics API when binding a resource to a shader.
-To make sure that the indices match between the API and shader declaration, reflection APIs were developed that allows to query this information from the compiled shader to avoid hardcoding binding values and mismatching between different shaders.
+To ensure that the indices match between the API and shader declaration, reflection APIs were developed.
+These allow you to query this information from the compiled shader to avoid hardcoding binding values and mismatches between different shaders.

 Then, if we look at the render loop on the CPU with these bindings, we have something like this: